Variables are key–value pairs that let you reuse values across tasks.

 format: "{{ vars.myvar }} world {{ vars.numeric_variable }}"

-You can see the syntax for using variables is {{ vars.variable_name }}.
+Use variables with the syntax {{ vars.variable_name }}.

-How are variables rendered
+How variables are rendered

-Dynamic Variables
+Dynamic variables

 yaml